SizableElectronics/USB-UART-Adapters/SerialDog/README.md

 ![Serial Dog v0.1 Schematic](https://github.com/SizableElectronics/USB-UART-Adapters/raw/master/SerialDog/v0.1/schematic_cropped.png)

 ## How is Serial Dog different from the other Serial adapters?
 Serial Dog Power the target though it's USB connection, which none of the other adapters in our lineup do.
-We have rated the output power to 500mAh, which usualy a normal USB 2.0 port on a computer can provide.
+We have rated the output power to 500mAh, which a normal USB 2.0 port on a computer can provide.
 This also has a fixed output voltage at **3.3V**, both for the ouput power and for the signal pins.

 ## BOM
 Amount | Part | Description | Pad(s) | Datasheet | Buy Link